-… The kilt isn’t the only Scottish item in the traditional Scottish national attire?
-The ladies used to wear an Arisaid over an under dress, the men a leine and a Feileadh Mor (great kilt or belted plaid.)
+Did you know the kilt isn’t the only Scottish item in the traditional Scottish national attire?
+Ladies used to wear an Arisaid over an under dress.
+Men would wear a leine and a Feileadh Mor (great kilt or belted plaid).

 Did you know that the Feileadh Mor or Great Kilt was used as a blanket as well as a garment!
 And did you know that examples of real great kilts from before the banning of the kilt after the 1745 Rebellion have belt loops on the INSIDE of the kilt?
 Yes!
 The inside.
 That way a rope or soft cloth belt could be threaded through the loops set at the distance the pleats were to be.
 The material was quickly gathered to the correct pleat and tied on at the waist!
 None of this spreading out material and gathering and laying down on it and on and on!
 Who had time or room for that!
 Especially if you were in the regiment wrapped up in your kilt for the night and you had to get dressed quickly because your unit was under attack!
 Kilts worn today are called the feileadh beg or small kilt.

 For everyday men wore a leine under the kilt.
 The leine is a long saffron (yellow) shirt.
 Sometimes they were off white or white too!
 The leine did not lace up the front, some had a plain neck opening, and some had a drawstring opening.
-Today you will see men in something similar called a Jacobite shirt which does lace up the front (above right) and they come in many colors.
+Today you will see men in something similar called a Jacobite shirt.
+The Jacobite shirt laces up the front and they come in many colors.

 Modern Day Highland Dress

 Kilts can be pleated to the stripe or to the sett.
-The military kilts are pleated to the stripe meaning that the pleats across the back match to the vertical lines in the tartan pattern and you see a series of stripes.
+Military kilts are pleated to the stripe.
+This means that the pleats across the back match to the vertical lines in the tartan pattern and you see a series of stripes.
 Pleating to the sett means that the pattern of the tartan is matched across the back when pleated so that you see the entire pattern across the back.
 On the right you can see an example of pleated to the stripe and pleated to the sett.